opulo-inc/ohai/docs/lumen/pack-out/index.md

 ![](img/y-gantry-right.png)

 1. Perform `y-gantry-right` QC
-	* Confirm M5 bolts are installed in every counterbored region
+	* Confirm M5 bolts are installed in every recessed region
 	* `M5-hex/square-nut` installed where required:
 		* 2x `M5-hex-nut` pressed into bottom of `front-right-leg`
   		* 1x `M5-hex-nut` pressed into bottom of `back-leg`
   		* 2x `M5-hex-nut` pressed into `y-gantry` on textured face
   		* 2x `M5-square-nut` pressed into `y-gantry` for attaching `x-cable-chain-support`
-	* `GT2-belt` has been trimmed to appropriate length (flush on `front-right-leg` side, approx. 15mm on `back-leg` side)
+	* `GT2-belt` has been trimmed to appropriate length:
+		* Flush on `front-right-leg` side
+		* Approx. 15mm on `back-leg` side
 	* `GT2-belt` has been correctly tensioned
 	* `belt-tensioner-arm` is installed on `front-right-leg` in the correct orientation (IE acorn-nut facing touches leg)
 	* `linear-rail` is centered atop `aluminum-extrusion`